henriquecrono/pokedex-nextjs/README.md

 # Pokédex using Next.js

-## First generation Pokédex using Next.js
+## First Pokémon generation using Next.js

 To start the project, install:
 - Node: